Do you know what to do when a rooster attacks you? Take these three steps to learn how to stop a rooster from attacking you when he acts aggressively.

-People often ask me how to handle difficult roosters.
-They tell me, “I went out to the chicken yard to collect eggs, and the rooster attacked me.
+People often ask me how to stop a rooster from attacking you.
+When they describe their difficult rooster they tell me, “I went out to the chicken yard to collect eggs, and the rooster attacked me.
 Of course, I had to show him who’s boss, so we had a fight and I won!”

 And I assure them, “Sure, I can show you how to fix this, and it’s worth it.
 Imagine how much more pleasant your life will be when you never have to worry about a rooster again.
 But first, I want more detail.
 So you’re out in the chicken yard, and there he is.
 He acts in a threatening manner.
 You act in a threatening manner back.
 He acts even more threatening, and before you know it, the two of you are fighting, right?”